Gina's Piano

 Piano Technicians Guild Code of Ethics

-In order to promote the highest standards of professional conduct of Piano Technicians Guild members, and to foster a relationship of trust between PTG members and their clients, this Code of Ethics constitutes the standards for which each member will be held accountable, and to which each member agrees upon joining PTG.
+To uphold the highest standards of professional conduct among members of the Piano Technicians Guild, and to foster a relationship of trust between PTG members and their clients, this Code of Ethics outlines the standards to which each member, including every New Haven piano tuner, will be held accountable upon joining the PTG.
 (Link to PTG home Page)

 2. I will uphold the principles of honesty and integrity for which the Piano Technicians Guild stands.

-3. I will represent my education, training, experience and area of expertise honestly and accurately.
+3. I will represent my education, training, experience, and area of expertise honestly and accurately, whether as a piano tuner in CT or elsewhere.

-2. 5.
-I will render the best possible service under the circumstances, always keeping the best interests of my client in mind.
+5. I will render the best possible service under the circumstances, always keeping the best interests of my client in mind, whether I am a piano tuner in New Haven or any other location.

-6. I will use the name and trademarks of the Piano Technicians Guild properly and will encourage others to do the same.
+6. I will use the name and trademarks of the Piano Technicians Guild properly and will encourage others, including fellow piano tuners in New Haven CT, to do the same.

-7. I will strive to upgrade my professional skills and I will encourage and help others to do the same.
+7. I will strive to upgrade my professional skills and will encourage and help others, including those in the piano tuning profession, to do the same.

-8. I will promote good will towards my profession and towards the music industry.
+8. I will promote goodwill towards my profession and the music industry.

-9. I will engage only in business practices that are in accord with the antitrust guidelines as set forth by the Piano Technicians Guild.
+9. I will engage only in business practices that align with the antitrust guidelines set forth by the Piano Technicians Guild.

 A few pictures with my clients.